iayanpahwa/esphome-app/README.md

 ## Introduction

-ESPHome is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems.
+ESPHome is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems like [Home Assistant](https://www.home-assistant.io/) .

 --------------------
 ## Hardware required